The Storytelling Mind

 Then I noticed how the areas of numbness shifted and changed.
 I got the courage to ask a senior monk about sensations, though not about leprosy.
 He explained how body perceptions change in meditation – sometimes you feel many new sensations, sometimes parts of the body seem to dissolve or disappear.
 It could happen on the skin or inside the body.
 “You just notice it all with mindfulness,” he laughed, as if to ease my nervousness.
 For three days I lived as a leper.
 Now all these thoughts vanished like a dream.
 Who was I now?
 What would my mind make up next?

 How do we work with the storytelling mind?
 The poet Muriel Ruckheyser writes, “The universe is made of stories, not atoms.”
 Buddhist psychology emphasizes that we must understand the power of the stories we tell, and differentiate them from the direct experience of life.
 In this way we can use thoughts without being trapped by them.
-As one of my teachers put it, “Thoughts make a good servant, but a poor master.”

 The first step for us in working with the storytelling mind is to notice the endless stream of thoughts and commentary that plays along with our experience.
 Almost everyone who sits down to meditate is startled by this process.
 Even though we try to focus our attention on our breath or body or a prayer, we are interrupted by a torrent of ideas, memories, plans.
 This is a key insight called “Seeing the Waterfall.”
 One Buddhist meditation teacher explains that the average person has 17,000 thoughts in one day.